Research interests

 Summary of activities at Xbiome

-- Developing a bioinformatics pipeline to identify tumor neoantigens from paired tumor-normal WES data from cancer patients
+- Developed a bioinformatics pipeline to identify tumor neoantigens from paired tumor-normal WES data from cancer patients

-- Developing a bioinformatics pipeline to map tumor neoantigens to the patient’s microbiome
+- Developed a bioinformatics pipeline to map tumor neoantigens to the patient’s microbiome

-- Applying pipelines that I developed to analyze cancer dataset to study neoantigen diversity, crosslink bacterial antigen diversity and association to immunotherapy responses
+- Applied pipelines that I developed to analyze cancer dataset to study neoantigen diversity, crosslink bacterial antigen diversity and association to immunotherapy responses

 - Processed NGS data from raw bcl files to fastq files using bcl2fastq and performed quality control of the sequencing data based on mean coverage, number of bases with different amount of coverage, or percent perfect barcode matching